 The strategies and actions that feature in the DAIP 2023-28 (PDF 5MB) and associated Implementation Plan (PDF 1MB) are designed to ensure everyone feels welcome, able to contribute towards decision-making, have choice and control, are able to share public spaces and enjoy events, whilst feeling a sense of belonging.

 The City of Canning undertook community engagement between November 2021 and Feb 2022 as part of the review of the plan.
-This feedback informed was vital for forming the strategies for improving access and inclusion for people with disabilities over the next five years.
+This feedback was vital for forming the strategies for improving access and inclusion for people with disabilities over the next five years.
 The City thanks the individuals and community groups who participated in the engagement process.

 The strategies and actions in the DAIP 2023-28 and associated Implementation Plan are designed to ensure everyone:

 - has choice and control